Moly-malibu/RScript.r/Movielens_projects_edx.md

-# 6. Data Analysis(EDA)
+# 6. Data Analysis:

-# Features:

-   - Title of the movie.
-   - Year of realse and rated.
-   - Timestamp Information.

-    We will verify the division of the database, and thus compare with two graphs that will show us a better classification of the different features
+    We will verify the division or split of the database, and thus compare with two graphs that will show us a better classification of the different features

 ```R